 Every author I’ve ever met wants the social proof and bragging rights of being a bestseller.
 We write books to make a difference and the way to make a difference is to share our content with the widest audiences possible.
 Launching and marketing a book can be a challenging and time-consuming endeavor, so it’s important to celebrate the wins you have.
 There is a definite psychic boost when you see your book with a bestseller banner.

 During the launch of my book, Reach, one of my favorite moments was when my various editions were ranked #1, #2, and #3 in the category Public Relations.
-While it may be a momentary win, since ranks can change hourly, the category bestseller achievement can energize an author to showing up more effectively to continue to share their book’s value with the world.
+While it may be a momentary win, since ranks can change hourly, the category bestseller achievement can energize an author to show up more effectively to continue to share their book’s value with the world.

 While many authors aspire to become New York Times bestsellers, making this prestigious and curated list may require years of work (unless you’re already famous.)